Philip Smith (producer)

 Smith was later a journalist at TVNZ and broke the "Bad Blood Scandal" - an award-winning news investigation.
 He was the presenter of the Wednesday Wire at Auckland's student radio station BFM for three years.
 He worked for TVNZ in London and covered the Romanian revolution and also reported from Hungary.
 He won a New York Film and Television Award for his reporting on the Vulcan volcano eruption in Papua New Guinea.

 He was the bass player in alternative band This Nations Dreaming which won single of the year in 1990.

 Smith formed his first television company Uplink Sport with sports presenter Phillip Leishman.
 He sold the company to UK based sports marketing company Sportsworld Media.
 He started up a second television production company, Great Southern Television in 2002 with retailer Sir David Levene.
 The company produces drama, factual and entertainment shows globally.
+In January 2018, the National Business Review reported that Smith and Levene had sold 70% of Great Southern to Seven West Media in Australia, the owner of the 7 Network.

 Personal life

-As of 2006, Smith lived in Queenstown with his wife, Leanne Malcolm, a radio and television broadcaster, and their son.
+As of 2006, Smith lived in Queenstown with his wife, Leanne Malcolm, a television presenter, and their son.